spinque/query-api-ts/README.md

 Documentation for this library can be found [here](https://spinque.github.io/query-api-ts/).

-This documents the code exported by this library.
 For documentation on the Spinque Query API itself, please see [this](https://docs.spinque.com/3.0/using-apis/basic.html).

 ## Usage